-First cultivated south of the border, corn more or less grew up with poblano chiles and tomatillos, two components of this Mexican-influenced dish.
-The filling in each mellow pepper is a mix of tang and sweetness -- poached chicken, nips of goat cheese, sauteed corn, and a green salsa spiked with lime.
+The filling in each of these mellow peppers is a mix of tang and sweetness -- poached chicken, nips of goat cheese, sauteed corn, and a green salsa spiked with lime.

 Roast poblanos directly over the flame of a gas-stove burner or under a broiler, turning often with tongs, until charred on all sides.
 Place in a bowl, cover with plastic wrap, and let stand for 15 minutes.
 When cool enough to handle, rub with a paper towel to remove skins, being careful not to tear flesh.
 Cut a slit down the side of each poblano from stem to tip.
 Remove seeds, leaving stem intact.